bahrmichael/bahrmichael.github.io/_posts/2019-05-29-scheduling-ddb.md

 Please check that line 8 of the *scheduler* has the table name you specified during the table setup.

 All that this function does, is to create a database entry with an id, a payload and a TTL attribute.
 The payload may be a dict, array or plain value.
 The ttl is measured in [seconds since the epoch](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html).
-We use the function *delay()* to add a little delay on top of the current time.
-The *delay()* function is where you can configure how long to wait before the entry should be converted into an invocation of the *executor* function.
+We use the function *delay()

 The *put_item* from line 24 will cause an *INSERT* event to be pushed to the stream.
 According to line 8 of the *executor* we ignore *INSERT* events.